GUKWAT/dip-programming-prj-advanced-gui-evolve/CONTRIBUTING.md

 ---

-New ideas can be suggested and discussed on our the Team Discussion Board or Teams Chats first before implementing changes. **_channel link_**
+New ideas can be suggested and discussed on our the Team Discussion Board or Teams Chats first before implementing changes.

 ## LICENCE